microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 |:--:|
 |*In meeting*|

-In the image below, we can see an SRT extraction of a meeting participant.
+In the image below, you can see an SRT extraction of a meeting participant.

 |![SRT extraction example](images/test_extension_3.png)|
 |:--:|